AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/java-functional-testing.md

 ---
 title: Java Functional Tests
-description: Learn how to write java functional tests for AEM as a Cloud Service
+description: Learn how to write Java functional tests for AEM as a Cloud Service
 ---
 # Java Functional Testing

-Learn how to write java functional tests for AEM as a Cloud Service
+Learn how to write Java functional tests for AEM as a Cloud Service

 ## Getting Started with Functional Tests {#getting-started-functional-tests}